Plateau's laws

 Bubbles in a foam of soap.
 Soap films meet in threes at about 120° along Plateau borders and these borders meet at vertices at about the tetrahedral angle.

 Plateau's laws describe the structure of soap films.
 These laws were formulated in the 19th century by the Belgian physicist Joseph Plateau from his experimental observations.
 Many patterns in nature are based on foams obeying these laws.

-Laws for soap films
+Description

 Plateau's laws describe the shape and configuration of soap films as follows: